 HPER-PEMA-272 Intermediate Volleyball, 2 cr.
 Review of basic fundamentals, introduction of intermediate skills and progressions, officiating and tournaments, offensive and defensive strategies.
 Prereq.: HPER-PEMA-173 or consent of instructor.
-HPER-PEMA-276 Soccer, Speedball, and Football, 1 cr.
-Theory, skill and practice, ball handling, rules, and strategy with application to lead-up games, team play, and tournaments, safety measures.
+HPER-PEMA-276 Team Sports, 3 cr.
+Theory, skill and practice in common sports with emphasis on lead-up games and drills.
+Skill analysis, lessons and focused practice as well as team play tournaments and safety measures will be covered.